vigneshuw/work_risk_assessment/README.md

 - `model_development.ipynb`: Jupyter notebook to initiate model training and evaluation.

+- `training_config.yml`: The configuration file for model training that can be used to control the training process.
+The `training.py` file updates the training process based on the information inside the configuration file.

+- `training.py`: Python file for training and saving the trained models.
+Additionally, the file saves the CV training results

 ## Running the Code

 To run the code in this repository, follow these steps